antonypauson/lead-csv-backend/README.md

 -   **Utils**: Provides helper functions and common utilities.

 The system uses in-memory storage for offers and leads, which is suitable for the current scope of the project.

+### Code Documentation
+JSDoc is used throughout the codebase for comprehensive code documentation, ensuring clarity, maintainability, and ease of understanding for developers.